 University Blvd / Queen City Ave is also pretty special linguistically.
 Significantly, 6.5% of its residents five years old and above primarily

 speak Chinese at home.
 While this may seem like a small percentage, it is higher

 Notable & Unique: Modes of Transportation

-More people in University Blvd / Queen City Ave choose to walk to work each day
+In the University Blvd / Queen City Ave neighborhood, walking to work is a real

 Also, if your dream is to be able to ride your bike to work each day, look no